 Instructions

-- Zest and juice lemon, set aside
+- Zest and juice and juice lemon, set aside.

-- Once the cream has cooked down a bit and started to turn slightly golden yellow, remove from heat.
+- Once the cream has cooked down a bit and started to turn slightly golden yellow, remove from the heat.

-- Stir in the lemon juice and zest.
+- Stir in the lemon juice.

-- Let posset cool about 15 -20 minutes.
+- Let the posset cool for about 10 minutes.

 - Optional – strain through a fine mesh strainer to remove zest.